Learn System Design

 This approach works, but it is not very efficient.
 Each Realtime Messaging Server needs to process every comment, even if it is not broadcasting the live video.
 This leads to inefficiency, slow performance, and high compute intensity that’s impractical at FB scale.

-Good Solution: Pub/Sub Partitioning into Topics per Live Video
+Good Solution: Pub/Sub Partitioning into Channels per Live Video

 Approach

-To improve upon the previous approach, we can partition the comment stream into different topics based on the live video.
-Each Realtime Messaging Server would subscribe only to the topics it needs, determined by the viewers connected to it.
+To improve upon the previous approach, we can partition the comment stream into different channels based on the live video.
+Each Realtime Messaging Server would subscribe only to the channels it needs, determined by the viewers connected to it.

 Challenges